 Short-term Care: Rehospitalizations

-This is the number of rehospitalizations per thousand days of short-term care.
-There is usually a correlation between keeping patients out of the hospital and the quality of rehabilitation services.
+This tells you the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+There is typically a correlation between reduced hospitalizations and a nursing home's quality of short-term rehabilitation.

 - Faith Regional Health ServicesAcute Care Hospitals 13.43 miles away2700 West Norfolk Ave Norfolk Nebraska 68701Voluntary non-profit - Church(402) 371-4880

 - Northeast Nebraska Dialysis13.73 miles away1603 Prospect Ave Norfolk Nebraska 68701Dialysis Stations: 12 (402) 379-2913